gnea/grbl/doc/markdown/change_summary.md

   - No line number is passed to Grbl in a block.
   - Grbl is performing a system motion like homing, jogging, or parking.
   - Grbl is executing g-code block that does not contain a motion, like `G20G54` or `G4P1` dwell.
 (NOTE: Looking to fixing this later.)

-- See the interface markdown document for details on the new status report.

 -------